 General members are corporate entities or standalone divisions of a corporate entity that participate in the digital ecosystem and may provide products and services, or derive revenue from the sale, delivery, or optimization of digital.

 Examples include publishers, technology companies, platforms, marketers, measurement and analytics providers, data companies, etc.

 Associate members are other companies that support the digital marketing-media ecosystem.

-- Pre-revenue and startup companies, whether they fall under associate or general membership, may be a Startup member for up to 2 years if they meet both of the following:
+Pre-revenue and startup companies, whether they fall under associate or general membership, may be a startup member for up to 2 years if they meet both the following requirements: